GlPortal/specification/design-guide.md

 ## Functionality over Polising
 Don't try to polish the visuals of a feature to perfection before adding it.
 Most functions will still be fun even if you use simple placeholder models.
 The look will be improved upon in iterations.

-## Simplicity instead of Detailing
-When for any character a voiceover is enough then go with it.
-There are plenty of explainations why only the voice of somebody will be heard.